 You and your children can make a cute and delicious no bake cookie house for Valentine's Day.
 This is a guide about making a Valentine's day cookie house.

 I started a tradition when my oldest son was 4 years old.
 Since our "sweethearts" are our children, we celebrate Valentine's Day by having banana splits for dinner!
 I make sure to have anything a person could desire for toppings.
 Our dining table looks just like a malt shop.
 (You should see the huge bowl of cherries that adorns the center of the table!)
 All with the benefit of having a fun intimate family meal, and the cost is the same or less than what we would have spent if we went to eat at an ice cream shop.
-And we get to keep the left over ingredients!

 Have candy canes left over from Christmas?
 Recycle them for Valentine's Day with this great craft that's easy and inexpensive to do with the kids.
 Criss-cross the candy canes so they form a heart shape.

 There is nothing more romantic than an old fashioned ice cream soda shared with your favorite sweetie.
 So here is a "sweet treat" for Valentine's Day that you can set out on your desk.